-Our eight key areas of focus
+Our five key areas of focus

 We have developed a risk management framework to help identify risks to the key areas of our operations.